-- There is no case to answer; - There is evidence of a breach of the OR Society's Code of Professional Conduct, rules, regulations or processes, but that rather than invoking the disciplinary procedure, it may be more appropriate to facilitate mediation, conciliation or another form of alternative dispute resolution.
+- There is no case to answer; - There has been a material breach, but that rather than invoking the disciplinary procedure, it may be more appropriate to facilitate conciliation or another form of alternative dispute resolution.
 In this case the procedure adopted shall be at the discretion of the Committee, except where specified below; or - That it is necessary to invoke the full disciplinary process.

 The Disciplinary Committee shall have a duty to act fairly, in the interests of natural justice, and shall have regard to this in deciding what evidence to collect, what witnesses to call, how much notice to give, how to proceed in the absence of response from any party, and whether to have an oral hearing.
-All the Committee's decisions should be documented, setting out the reasons for these decisions.
+All the Committee's decisions should be documented, and all discussions and proceedings should be minuted (by a member of the Committee or by a member of the ORS's staff).

-If the independent investigators have recommended that there is no case to answer, or that there is evidence a breach of the OR Society's Code of Professional Conduct, rules, regulations or processes best addressed by mediation, conciliation, or another form of alternative resolution, the Committee will convene to review those recommendations:
+If the independent investigators have recommended that there is no case to answer, or that there is a material breach best addressed by conciliation, the Committee will convene to review those recommendations:

-- If it agrees that there is no case to answer, then the complaint will be dismissed, and the Complainant and Respondent(s) notified by the Executive Director. - If it agrees that there is evidence of a breach of the OR Society's Code of Professional Conduct, rules, regulations or processes best addressed by mediation, conciliation or another form of alternative resolution, the Chair should ascertain via the Executive Director that this is acceptable to the Complainant and the Respondent(s), and oversee the appointment of an appropriately experienced Professional member to facilitate resolution by the agreed method.
+- If it agrees that there is no case to answer, then the complaint will be dismissed, and the Complainant and Respondent notified by the Executive Director. - If it agrees that there is a material breach best addressed by conciliation, the Chair should ascertain via the Executive Director that this is acceptable to the Complainant and the Respondent, and oversee the appointment of an appropriately experienced Professional member to facilitate resolution by the agreed method.
 If resolution is achieved, no further action will be taken.
-If the process is unsuccessful, then the disciplinary procedure will be
+If the process is unsuccessful, then the disciplinary procedure will be resumed - If it does not agree with the independent investigators recommendations, it will move to the full disciplinary procedure (next paragraph).

-- If it does not agree with the independent investigators' recommendations, it will move to the full disciplinary procedure (next paragraph). - If the independent investigators have recommended that the full disciplinary procedure should be invoked, or if mediation or conciliation has been unsuccessful, or if the Disciplinary Committee has agreed that it should move to the full disciplinary procedure, then the Disciplinary Committee will convene to discuss its procedure (including what evidence to review or collect, what witnesses to call on, how much notice to give, how to proceed in the absence of responses, whether to have an oral hearing, and how to conduct its meetings and hearings).
+If the independent investigators have recommended that the full disciplinary procedure should be invoked, or if conciliation has been unsuccessful, or if the Disciplinary Committee has agreed that it should move to the full disciplinary procedure, then the Disciplinary Committee will convene to discuss its procedure (including what evidence to review or collect, what witnesses to call on, how much notice to give, how to proceed in the absence of responses, whether to have an oral hearing, and how to conduct its meetings and hearings).
 It will also convene as necessary, to hear the charge, to examine the evidence, to question any witnesses, to conclude whether the charge is proven, and if so, to decide what sanction is appropriate.

-At any meeting where the Disciplinary Committee is hearing the charge, examining the evidence and guestioning witnesses, this should be in the presence of all parties (even if only electronically).
-All parties should have the opportunity to be examined by the Disciplinary Committee and to cross-examine each other.
-Respondent(s) will be given the opportunity of bringing a friend or adviser to the Disciplinary Committee hearing if wished.
+At any meeting where the Disciplinary Committee is hearing the charge, examining the evidence and questioning witnesses, the Respondent will be given the opportunity of being present, together with a friend or adviser if wished.